csgosmorf/MathTheorem-PageRank/README.md

 A ranking of math theorems and definitions using the PageRank algorithm

 # Details
-The ranking of theorems is in theorem_ranks.txt
+The ranking of propositions with "Theorem" in the name is in theorem_ranks.txt

 The ranking of definitions is in definition_ranks.txt